 In Mai 2019, Juliette has the immense pleasure to be back on the stage of the Theater an der Wien to make her Debut as Titania and Puck in “Oberon” by Weber, conducted by Thomas Guggeis and staged by Nikolaus Habjan.
 She is back on this famous stage in September to sing the Kitchen boy in “Rusalka” by Dvorák, conducted by David Afkham and staged by Amélie Niemeyer.

-In January 2020, she will sing in Toulouse Operahouse le Capitole a Flowermaid, the second Esquire and the Voice from above in Wagners “Parsifal” conducted by Frank Beermann and staged by Aurélien Bory.
-On the 30th of January Juliette is also invited to give a solo Concert on the Stage of the Capitole with the Pianist and Conductor Christophe Larrieu.
+In January 2020, she sings in Toulouse Operahouse le Capitole a Flowermaid, the second Esquire and the Voice from above in Wagners “Parsifal” conducted by Frank Beermann and staged by Aurélien Bory.
+On the 30th of January Juliette is also invited to give a solo Concert on the Stage of the Capitole with the Pianist and Conductor Christophe Larrieu which was a great success.

 She regulary works with some of the most prestigious conductors in the world such as Christian Thielemann, Franz Welser-Möst, Fabio Luisi, Bertrand de Billy, Peter Schneider, Bruno Campanella, Simon Rattle, Graeme Jenkins, Michael Güttler, Alain Altinoglu, Constantinos Carydis, Friedrich Haider, Frédérique Chaslin, Ivor Bolton, Patrik Lange, Jean-Christophe Spinosi, Christophe Rousset, Jesus Lopez-Cobos, Evelino Pidò, Simone Young, Ingo Metzmacher, Eun Sun Kim, Thomas Netopil, Leo Hussain…